 and affiliated researcher

 of the Pattern Analysis & Computer Vision (PAVIS)

-at the Italian Institute of Technology (IIT), where he was the former director
+at the Italian Institute of Technology (IIT), where he has been the former

 ).
 From 2019 to 2021, he joined the Huawei Ireland Research Centre, Huawei Technologies (Ireland) Co.
 Ltd.,